 reach the customer in a condition to fully satisfy the needs of the latter in the expectation of getting repeat business."

 This dynamic nature means that the company wishing to export cannot be satisfied

 with just passively placing its stocks or certain amounts of products in foreign markets.

 Starting the export activity.
 There are many ways a company may choose to enter

-the International market.
-Participating in an International trade fair held in one's own country is a common enough starting point.
+the international market.
+Participating in an international trade fair held in one's country is a common enough starting point.

-concentrating on their own local markets before shifting or expanding the focus to also cover International markets.
+concentrating on their local markets before shifting or expanding the focus also to cover international markets.
 It is thus useful to investigate the stages of internationalization.